Carlton

 Carlton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Carlton's population was approximately 23,929 as of August 2025.
-This figure represents an increase of 7,274 people from the 2021 Census count of 16,655.
-The change is inferred from the estimated resident population of 23,954 in June 2024 and the addition of 62 validated new addresses since the Census date.
-This results in a population density ratio of 13,147 persons per square kilometer, placing Carlton in the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-Carlton's growth rate of 43.7% since the 2021 Census exceeded both national (8.6%) and state averages, positioning it as a regional growth leader.
+Carlton's population was approximately 23,922 as of November 2025.
+This figure represents an increase of 7,267 people, a rise of 43.6% since the 2021 Census which reported a population of 16,655.
+The change is inferred from ABS's estimated resident population of 23,954 in June 2024 and an additional 58 validated new addresses since the Census date.
+This results in a population density ratio of 13,144 persons per square kilometer, placing Carlton in the top 10% of national locations assessed by AreaSearch, making land in the area highly sought after.
+Carlton's growth rate of 43.6% since the 2021 census exceeded both the national average (8.9%) and the state average, positioning it as a growth leader in the region.
 Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted using weighted aggregation for areas not covered by the former data.
-Growth rates by age group are applied across all areas until 2041.
-Future trends indicate significant population growth in Carlton, with an expected increase of 8,336 persons to 2041, representing a total gain of 34.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends forecast a significant increase in the top quartile of national statistical areas, with Carlton expected to grow by 8,336 persons to 2041 based on the latest population numbers, recording an overall gain of 35.0% over the 17 years.

 Frequently Asked Questions - Population